anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The use of the JPY message CBOR encoding adds a 3-6 byte overhead on top of the data carried within the Header and Contents fields.
 The Header state data itself (up to 32 bytes) also adds an overhead on each UDP message exchanged between Join Proxy and Registrar.
-Therefore, a protocol using the stateless Join Proxy MUST use (UDP) payloads that are bounded in size, such that the maximum payload length used minus the maximum overhead size (38 bytes) stays below the MTU size of the network. cBRSKI is designed to work even for the minimum IPv6 MTU of 1280 bytes, by configuring the DTLS maximum fragment length and using CoAP blockwise transfer for large resource transfers {{cBRSKI}}.
+Therefore, a protocol using the stateless Join Proxy MUST use (UDP) payloads that are bounded in size, such that the maximum payload length used plus the maximum overhead size (38 bytes) stays below the MTU size of the network. cBRSKI is designed to work even for the minimum IPv6 MTU of 1280 bytes, by configuring the DTLS maximum fragment length and using CoAP blockwise transfer for large resource transfers {{cBRSKI}}.